paulbailey/webpack.js.org/src/content/development/how-to-write-a-plugin.md

 A plugin for `webpack` consists of

 - A named JavaScript function.
-- Defines `apply` method in it's prototype.
+- Defines `apply` method in its prototype.
 - Specifies webpack's event hook to attach itself.
 - Manipulates webpack internal instance specific data.
 - Invokes webpack provided callback after functionality is complete.